 In the event of termination of the ACA operation, certificates signed by the ACA shall be revoked.

 Certificate subscribers will be given as much advance notice as circumstances permit, and attempts to provide alternative sources of interoperation will be sought in the event the ACA is terminated.
+An ACA that voluntarily plans to withdraw from the NAESB certification program must provide subscribers and parties performing RA functions 90 days advance notice of such withdrawal.
+NAESB may terminate an ACA at any time with 30 days notice.

 TECHNICAL SECURITY CONTROLS